Parc metro station (Brussels): History

+Parc/Park station was inaugurated on 17 December 1969 as a premetro station (i.e. a station served by underground tramways), as part of the first underground public transport route in Belgium, which initially stretched from De Brouckère to Schuman.
+On 20 September 1976, this premetro line was converted into a heavy metro line, which was later split into two distinct lines on 6 October 1982: former lines 1A and 1B, both serving Parc/Park.
+On 4 April 2009, metro operation was restructured and the station is now served by metro lines 1 and 5.

 When the station was first built, there was a plan to eventually construct a connecting line along the route of the Rue Royale/Koningsstraat.
 To provide for this line, a much larger underground space was excavated than necessary for a simple station.
-The Rue Royale line was quickly cancelled, and the underground chambers intended for it now house the Brussels metro's traffic control centre.
+The Rue Royale line was quickly cancelled, and the underground chambers intended for it now house the Brussels Metro's traffic control centre.